 All but three of the windows on our list are in England.
 We are not biased.
 Wales has a sparse population serviced by small chapels that could not afford high-quality stained-glass.
 Scotland suffered a stained-glass apocalypse during the Scottish Reformation.
 Then, unlike churches across most of Europe, the Kirk adopted a universal literacy policy, teaching people to read the Bible rather than showing them Bible stories in murals and stained-glass windows.
 Indeed, stained-glass was banned in Scottish churches until 1866.
 The Kirk's policy might have contributed to Scotland's wonderful intellectual legacy, but it has rather blighted their artistic legacy.
 Scotland and Wales have some fabulous 20th century windows, but so has England.

 Stained glass is made by mixing metal oxides into a pot of molten glass: hence its name 'pot-metal'.
-Some metal oxides, especially that used for ruby red, make glass opaque unless it is very thin, but thin glass is very fragile.
+Some metal oxides, especially that used for ruby red, make glass opaque unless it is wafer thin, but thin glass is too fragile for church windows.
 To overcome this, glaziers developed the technique of 'flashing', whereby clear glass is dipped into molten coloured pot-metal glass, leaving a coloured coating that is thin enough to absorb the right amount of light.

 During medieval times it was only possible to make glass in small irregular quantities, so it was delivered as fragments.
 The die was cast.
 Still we tend to use similarly small fragments.
 These fragments are joined together with lead strips known in Britain as 'calms'.